OnmobileGamely/Gamely-android-sdk/README.md

     NOTEMPLATE,// Error needs to be handled by client app WON,
     LOOSE,
-    NEXT_PLAYTIME,//NextPlayTime result
     FAILURE,//Any Failure/NextPlayTime Failure
     TOKEN_EXPIRED,//Token has expired
-    PLAY_COMPLETED;//Reward with LeaderBoard Played & Reward with Scheduling Played(When not won/loose)
+    PLAY_COMPLETED,//Reward with LeaderBoard Played & Reward with Scheduling Played(When not won/loose)
-}
+    REWARD_INFO;//Information related to Reward like NextPlayTime, SpinsLeftCount }

 enum class GamelyEvent {